Get to know top consultancies, and stay up to date on current career events and job offers.

 As for content, recruiters will mainly look at:

-• McKinsey recruits from a great variety of schools and backgrounds (engineering, business, psychology, etc.).
+• Academic background: McKinsey recruits from a great variety of schools and backgrounds (engineering, business, psychology, etc.).
 The Firm highly values above-average academic results (i.e., your GPA) and other relevant achievements (e.g., winner of Mathematical Olympiad).

-• Previous work experience is usually not demanded, although it can significantly increase the chances to get through the screening stage.
+• Relevant experience (professional and/or extracurricular): Previous work experience is usually not demanded, although it can significantly increase the chances to get through the screening stage.
 Recruiters also consider other relevant experience such as volunteering, involvement with student association, entrepreneurial activities, etc.

 A key success factor here is that you can demonstrate impact on 4 key skills and traits that are essential to be successful at McKinsey:

 Demonstrating impact means that you are able to quantify the results of your work (e.g., 15% increase in sales) in a clear and concise manner.
 I know what you are thinking: I cannot quantify the impact of my work as my tasks were mainly qualitative.
 My answer is that it might be complex, but you can definitely do it.
-Think about the results from a different perspective and you will find a way to show impact for every single task you have done.
+Think about the results from a different perspective, and you will find a way to show impact for every single task you have done.

 Tip: structure the content of your CV thinking about these 4 pillars.
 Ideally, you should have at least one bullet point for each of them.